trebisky/esp8266/NoSDK/README.md

 This yields extremely small executables that load in a fraction of a second.

-Clearly this would not work for anything that needed wireless networking, but if you wanted to just use the ESP8266 as a little controller, it could be just the thing!
-This deserves more attention.
+Clearly this will not work for anything that needed wireless networking, but if you just want to just use the ESP8266 as a little controller, it is just the thing!

 1. hello -- a very small simple first program that prints a message
+2. uart -- a bare metal uart driver
-2. first -- a variety of "bare metal" experiments
+3. misc -- a variety of "bare metal" experiments
-1. baud -- Linux utility to set unusual baud rates
+4. baud -- Linux utility to set unusual baud rates
+5. uart-sdk1 -- old uart experiments with SDK
+6. uart-sdk2 -- old uart experiments with SDK